saaimulation/Project-Aero/qualifying-lap-CFD/README.md

 # Qualifying — SimScale notes

 So we begin.
-New software, no idea what I’m doing.
-That’s fine.
-Fail fast, try again faster.
+Starting off by importing my STL file into the software.

 ### Import and scale